THE GOLDEN ERA OF HBCU FOOTBALL

 Charlie Stukes** – Maryland State, Super Bowl champion

-Cornell Gordon** – Maryland State, Super Bowl champion
+Cornell Gordon** – North Carolina A&T, Super Bowl champion

 Joe Washington, Sr – Prairie View A&M, started high school football program as a teenager